swift-server/sswg/process/incubation.md

 * Social media accounts (optional)
 * Community size and any existing sponsorship

+Once a propsal PR is submitted, the SSWG will assign a review manager during it's bi-weekely meeting.
+The review manager responsibilities include:

+* Review the PR
+  * Vaidate structure and language.
+  * Make sure the implementation is in place.
+* Update the PR
+  * Assign a number.
+  * Assign a review manager.
+  * Set status to "Active Review + Date range for review"
+* Secure approval from the PR author to merge changes above and merge them.
+* Publisha a form post in the [server proposals area](https://forums.swift.org/c/server/proposals) soliciting feedback from the community.
+* Watch the forum thread for conduct or off-topic issues, and make sure author is engaged.
+* Once the review period is over, summarize the key takeaways to the SSWG in writing.

 The SSWG votes on pending proposals on a bi-weekly cadence, with the goal of voting on at least two proposals per month.

+After the vote, the review manager will:
+* Annoucnce the vote results in the review thread.
+* Update the propsal's status based on the vote result.
+* Close ithe review thread.

 ### Graduation Criteria